 Noran Hamed - 2019 - University of Southampton PhD Scholar

 My research aims to develop more sustainable management plans to achieve better community outreach of these sites through ecomuseums and community archaeology.
-Hopefully fulfilling these goals will help in involving the local community in the preservation process and raising public awareness to safeguard the Red Sea heritage.
+Hopefully fulfilling these goals will help to involve the local community in the preservation process and to raise public awareness to safeguard the Red Sea heritage.

 During my first year 2019 – 2020, I developed more of my research questions, theoretical framework and methodologies.
 Also, I was able to have a thorough look into the archaeology of the sites and previous research.
 Moreover, I had the opportunity to attend some conferences (10th Seminar of the UNESCO Chair and the UNITWIN UNESCO network 2019 and MAGS 2020).
 Sadly, and due to the Covid-19 challenges, a lot of field plans were cancelled.
 Still, on the other hand, I had the chance to attend several virtual conferences and lectures from which I had the benefit of exploring other case studies and different methodologies.